- Docs

 Read-only Administrator

 The read-only administrator setting is separate from the user's file or folder permissions.
-For example, a read-only administrator user must have Share permission in order to create their own share links, but they can view all existing share links.
-Similarly, a read-only administrator can see all existing automations, but would need to also be a Folder admin to create a new one, or to make any changes.
+This means that a read-only administrator user must have Share permission in order to create their own share links, but they can view all existing share links because they are a read-only administrator.
+Similarly, a read-only administrator can see all existing automations, but must also be a Folder admin to create a new automation, or to make any changes to an automation.

 In this scenario, we have a mortgage broker that needs to assign the appropriate administration privileges for their Files.com site.